ketancit/wp-sage-101/README.md

   - WooCommerce
   - Latest WP
   - Gutenberg
 - #### Style Guide
-The WP Sage 101 provides you a style guide of all the components of the theme.
+  - The WP Sage 101 provides you a style guide of all the components of the theme.
+  - On installing and activating the theme, you will see a new menu on WP Dashboard named as 'Style Guide'.
+On click of this menu, you will be redirected on the style guide page of the theme.